 5. Have a plan on where to go

 And I’m not speaking just about landmarks, I’m also talking about the places you’ll go to eat and drink.
 You can be as flexible as you want with your plan but have a general idea of where you can enjoy local experiences in Paris.
-A good idea is to use Talk Travel App to get insider information about the city.
 Don’t lose time walking mindlessly and looking for a place to have something to eat.
 Check beforehand all your options and plan accordingly.
 A good idea is to save those places on Google Maps.